CIM

 X

-1. The award shall be made from time to time as circumstances warrant in recognition of significant and lasting contributions to the advancement of rock mechanics in Canada.
+1. The award shall be made annually, in recognition of significant and lasting contributions to the advancement of rock mechanics in Canada.
+In any given year, if the selection criteria are not met, no award shall be conferred.

-2. The award shall consist of an appropriate plaque and other testimonial as determined by the Board of Directors of the Rock Engineering Society.
+2. The award shall consist of an appropriate plaque and/or other testimonial as determined by the Board of Directors of the Rock Engineering Society.

-3. No more than one award may be given for any one calendar year.
+3. No more than one award may be given in any calendar year.

-4. The recipient shall be an active CIM National member, and have also been a CIM National member for a minimum of two previous years.
+4. The recipient shall be an active CIM National member.

-6. Current members of the Rock Engineering Society’s Special Committee for the Rock Mechanics Award are not eligible for the award.
+7. Current members of the Rock Engineering Society’s Special Committee for the Rock Mechanics Award are not eligible.

 Nominations